rbpatt2019/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 make requirements
 ```

+Be sure to update requirements.txt with `pip freeze > requirements.txt` as you develop your project!

 Now you are good to go!
 Run `make clean` to remove compiled files and `make lint` to int your files with black, isort, and flake8.
 Tests should be put in the tests directory and can be run with `make test` which lints your files then runs pytest with mypy and instafail.

 If you run `make data`, the script `make_dataset.py` will be run in the current environment.
 This is useful for reading your raw data into pandas, eg.

+Finally, you can delete ay part of this README that you like!
+This info is all here for quick reference as you start.
+The important info in Getting STarted and Project Organization can also be found on the [master repo](https://github.com/rbpatt2019/cookiecutter-data-science).

 ## Project Organization